vicryt8/workday-schedule-jasibal/README.md

 ## Description

 A javascript project of a workday schedule.
 Allows the user to save events for each hour of the day.
-This app runs in the browser and feature dynamically updated HTML and CSS powered by jQuery.
+This app runs in the browser and features dynamically updated HTML and CSS.

 ## Links